 Proposals for internal and external grants to fund activities involving School facilities, supplies, or faculty, and/or staff time must be approved by the Dean.
-The Business Administrator reviews proposed budgets for said activities before they are submitted to the Dean.
+The Business Office reviews proposed budgets for said activities before they are submitted to the Dean.
 The Dean then reviews and approves both the project and its budget in writing.
-The Business Administrator must receive a copy of the approved proposal and its budget before any funds can be disbursed.
-Grant proposals and contracts with external funding sources must also be approved by the Office of Research Administration of the University prior to their submission to the granting agency.
+The Business Office must receive a copy of the approved proposal and its budget before any funds can be disbursed.
+Grant proposals and contracts with external funding sources must also be approved by the Office of Research Administration of the University prior to their submission to the granting agency (this is done through the Business Office).
+The Business Office will administer the funding in accordance with all University, School and sponsor policies and procedures.